Meet the people behind the Dutch OR Society

 I am an assistant professor at the Netherlands Defence Academy in Den Helder.
 In my work, I combine theoretical research with working on military applications.
 I joined the board of the NGB because I like to bring people form practice and science together and because I like to make people enthusiastic about OR and mathematics.

-Erik is lecturer at the Hogeschool van Amsterdam.
+Erik is associate professor at the University of Amsterdam.

 In my professional life, I have spent time both in industry (ORTEC) and academia (CWI, University of Auckland).
 I enjoy connecting people from both sides, which is why I joined the board of the Dutch OR society.
 It is my personal goal to make our society more well known, and start new initiatives for knowledge sharing and networking.
 I am also an editor for the journal STAtOR.
 Currently, I am working at the Vrije Universiteit.
 My research combines health care and logistics, such as ambulance planning or pharmaceutical supply chains.

-When I studied Econometrics, I enjoyed solving Operations Research problems.
-Therefore, I am happy that I can apply the OR knowledge in my work as an Analytics Consultant at ORTEC.
-At ORTEC we deliver OR both in software products and consultancy studies, where the goal is to improve the world using our passion for mathematics.
-We want to be at the forefront of applying developments in the field of OR, and for this the links with universities and research institutions are of great importance.
+I am currently working as an Analytics Consultant at ORTEC and have a background in Civil Engineering and Applied Mathematics at TU Delft.
+My combination of studies show my passion in the area where logistics and mathematics meet.
+Within ORTEC I’m working within the Transport and logistic team, this fits very well with my interests.
+At ORTEC we deliver OR both in software products and consultancy studies, our goal is to improve the world using our passion for mathematics.
+ORTEC wants to be at the forefront of applying developments in the field of OR.
+Hence, the connection with academia is of great importance.

 The combination of studying Operations Research Theory at one side, and applying the theory to practical problems on the other side is of great interest to me.
 That is also why I started my PhD, in which I work for both Dassault Systemes (formerly known as Quintiq) and CWI.
 In my research I focus on improving optimization techniques by using machine learning tools.
 By joining the board of NGB, I hope to be able to share the joy of the interaction between theory and practice with many others.